Skip To Main Content

 Enrollment Trends Icon- Graph bars with downward arrow

-Enrollment trends – Declining enrollment, particularly in smaller schools, has raised questions about sustainability and program consistency.
+Enrollment Trends – Declining enrollment, particularly in smaller schools, has raised questions about sustainability and program consistency.
 As part of this discussion, the potential consolidation of elementary schools was explored.
 Any recommendations around consolidation will center on maximizing high-quality learning environments and school resources.

 Programmatic Needs Icon- Mountain Range with upwards arrow

-Programmatic needs – Updating instructional spaces, specialized learning areas to support future-ready pathways and hands-on, forward-looking learning.
+Programmatic Needs – Updating instructional spaces, specialized learning areas to support future-ready pathways and hands-on, forward-looking learning.

 Finiance Ico- Stack of Bills with a leaf growing out

-Financial and operational sustainability - recognizing both statewide funding pressures and local enrollment declines, and ensuring we responsibly steward resources to balance community values with long-term stability.
+Financial and Operational Sustainability - recognizing both statewide funding pressures and local enrollment declines, and ensuring we responsibly steward resources to balance community values with long-term stability.

 • 2010 - Building Vision 2020: Identified projected overcrowding, recognized the need for workforce housing, and focused on high-performing 21st-century learning environments.